 Coyote and I stand on the riverbank.
 Two bright blue dragonflies lift off a rock and fly across the water and disappear.
 The Rogue River flows toward the last bit of sunset.
 Ti'lomikh waits for a new day.

-This story was commissioned by Ogden Kellogg, Jr. (Ashland, OR) and was first published in 2009.
+This story was commissioned by Ogden Kellogg, Jr. (Ashland, OR).